• Skip to primary navigation

 Roasted curry spatchcocked chicken with colorful vegetables on a rustic baking tray.

-Simple one-sheet pan meal with spicy Jamaican curry wet-rubbed chicken with a medley of Brussels sprouts, carrots, onions, and baby Dutch yellow potatoes with a hint of thyme and ginger for a delicious curry spatchcocked chicken and vegetable meal.
+Simple one-sheet pan dinner with spicy Jamaican curry wet-rubbed spatchcocked chicken, Brussels sprouts, carrots, onions, and baby Dutch yellow potatoes.
+Finished with thyme and ginger for a bold, comforting curry-inspired meal.

 top view of the Curry spatchcocked chicken with vegetables plated in a large wide round bowl